 A hysterectomy is a surgical procedure to remove your uterus or your uterus and cervix.
 The first procedure is known as a partial hysterectomy, and the second is called a total hysterectomy.
-A robotic hysterectomy, also known as a da Vinci hysterectomy (because of the name of the company that makes the device) is when a trained gynecologist performs the procedure with a computer-assisted device that enables greater accuracy.
+A robotic hysterectomy, also known as a da Vinci hysterectomy (because of the name of the company that makes the device) is when a trained Manhattan gynecologist performs the procedure with a computer-assisted device that enables greater accuracy.

 Your surgeon remains in the operating room during the entire procedure.
-The computer connects the surgical instruments to the doctor’s hands, translating hand movements into precise adjustments of the instruments.
+The computer connects the surgical instruments to the gynecologist’s hands, translating hand movements into precise adjustments of the instruments.
 Robotic surgery has been successfully completed on three million people, according to the da Vinci company.

 Candidates for Robotic Hysterectomy

 A total or partial hysterectomy may be recommended for you if: